ahtisham-estimatingservices/Estimating-Services/README.md

 ---

-## Collaborating with US Subcontractors
+## Collaborating with US & Australian Subcontractors

 I have **hands-on experience** working directly with **US-based subcontractors**, providing insights into local expectations and ensuring seamless communication throughout the estimating process.